-- making a demolition order under the Housing Act 1985
+- Make a demolition order under the Housing Act 1985

-- declaring the area in which the premises concerned are situated to be a clearance area under the Housing Act 1985
+- Declare the area in which the premises concerned are situated to be a clearance area under the Housing Act 1985

 In deciding which one of the above actions we will take we must follow a set procedure of strict rules to determine which option would be the most satisfactory course of action.